 With an exterior look and cabin design that is undeniably Tesla, the Model Y’s real strength is its first-class on-board technology

-The Model Y’s minimalist interior offers no surprises from a design standpoint, with the 15.4-inch central touchscreen taking pride of place in a smart but spartan cabin, where the only physical controls you’ll find are on the multi-function steering wheel, the column stalks and the electric window and door opening buttons.
+It’s the same story inside, with the Model Y borrowing its little brother’s 15.4-inch central touchscreen that takes pride of place in the smart but spartan cabin, where the only physical controls you’ll find are on the multi-function steering wheel, the column stalks and the electric window and door opening buttons.

 Tesla’s Autopilot system is included with the Model Y, although most of its functionality is made available via extra payment options.
 The tech uses a host of cameras and sensors that are able to scan your surroundings and feed information into advanced cruise control programmes, but during our own test we felt that the standard adaptive system worked well enough.

 One clever feature of the Model Y is that, as long as you’re logged into your car with the smartphone app, it will unlock and turn on when it detects your phone.
-A smartcard is also available that unlocks the car when you hold it up to the B-pillar.
+In case you lose your phone, Tesla gives its buyers ‘smartcards’ instead of a key fob that unlock the car when you hold them up to the B-pillar.

 Sat-nav, stereo and infotainment

-Infotainment is comprehensive, with Spotify music streaming as well as Bluetooth and a DAB radio, while you also have the ability (while parked) to watch YouTube, play games and operate assorted novelty functions in the Toybox.
-What’s not offered is Apple CarPlay or Android Auto, but Tesla’s app is so well integrated that it’s unlikely to be a deal-breaker.
+You also get Spotify music streaming as well as Bluetooth and a DAB radio, plus you also have the ability (while parked) to watch YouTube, Netflix or Disney+, play games and operate assorted novelty functions in the Toybox.
+What’s not offered is Apple CarPlay or Android Auto, but you quickly forget about that after living with Tesla’s infotainment system and the built-in apps for a while.

 In this review

-- 1Tesla Model Y reviewThe Tesla Model Y is an all-electric family SUV that offers extra space and practicality over its Model 3 sibling
+- 1Tesla Model Y reviewThe Tesla Model Y is an all-electric family SUV that offers plenty of kerb appeal along with useful interior space and practical touches

-- 3Range, charging and running costsThe Tesla Model Y has a reliable range and excellent rapid charging ability, but it’ll be pricey to insure
+- 3Range, charging and running costsThe Tesla Model Y has a reliable range and class-leading rapid charging capabilities, but it’ll be pricey to insure

 - 4Interior, design and technology - currently readingWith an exterior look and cabin design that is undeniably Tesla, the Model Y’s real strength is its first-class on-board technology